 These symptoms don’t always mean that you are pregnant, so it is best to do a simple pregnancy test.

-- Take a Pregnancy Test.
+Take a Pregnancy Test.
 This is either a urine or blood test at any laboratory.
 You can also get a home pregnancy kit from any leading pharmacy in your city.
-Xact is a home pregnancy kit available at all leading pharmacies.

 Many women find that they lose their desire and motivation for sex late in the pregnancy partially because sex becomes uncomfortable as their bodies get larger and partially because they’re preoccupied with the impending delivery and the excitement of becoming a new parent.
 Also many expectant mothers find that their desire for sex fluctuates during certain stages in the pregnancy; this is completely normal and happens due to fluctuating hormone levels in their body.